What It Takes to Create a Custom Medical Tube Handling and Assembly Machine

 When the tubing is fed into the machine consistently, every subsequent step becomes significantly easier and more reliable.
 However, achieving this is easier said than done.
 Extruded tubing can have a mind of its own and will act differently depending on many different variables.
 Limiting these variables is an important aspect in the SDC tube feeding system.

 The medical tubing feeding system, designed by SDC, is simple to operate and maintain without sacrificing any functionality.
 The tube is fed into the SDC machine from a coil and loaded onto a custom dereeler by an operator.
 Then, the tube is dispensed through a weighted tension device that separates the tubing from the spool and measures and tracks the amount of tubing that is dispensed and the tension at which it is dispensed.
 Consistent tension is important.
-A pair of servo driven belts are used to grab the tube and gently guide it into the machine, which minimizes external effects on the fed tube length.
+A pair of servo-driven belts are used to grab the tube and gently guide it into the machine, which minimizes external effects on the fed tube length.

 To complete the system, SDC added in a closed loop control system and machine learning that automatically adjusts the servo in-feed system to ensure the tube length fed is consistent.
 The SDC feeding system is customizable and adjustable to accommodate a variety of tubing lengths and the integrated error proofing of the machine can easily detect tubing that does not meet the system requirements.